-In the case of a gig work platform, we seek evidence of compliance with our Fairwork principles for gig work platforms, and in the case of a cloudwork platform, with our Fairwork principles for cloudwork platforms.
+In the case of a location-based platform, we seek evidence of compliance with our Fairwork principles for location-based platform work, and in the case of a cloudwork platform, with our Fairwork principles for cloudwork (online platform work).

 Each annual Fairwork ratings cycle starts with desk research to map the range of platforms to be scored, identify points of contact with management, develop suitable interview guides and survey instruments, and design recruitment strategies to access workers.
 For each platform, we also gather and analyse a wide range of documents including contracts, terms and conditions, and published policies and procedures, as well as digital interfaces and website/app functionality.
 Desk research also flags up any publicly available information that could assist us in scoring different platforms, for instance the provision of particular services to workers, or the existence of past or ongoing disputes.